 As you may remember, the endocannabinoid system, or ECS, is a network of cannabinoids and receptors that works to regulate most functions in the human body.
 One of these functions, as researchers have described it, is its role as an “immuno-cannabinoid” modulator.

-Basically what this means is that “communicative” neurotransmitters in the ECS can work as a signaling mechanism and provide instructions for the functional machinery involved in the immune response.
+Basically what this means is that “communicative” molecules in the ECS can work as a signaling mechanism and provide instructions for the functional machinery involved in the immune response.

-Among other things, these “instructions” provide information for the body’s immune system that tells it when to engage its line of defense, where to engage it, and how strongly to engage it.
+Among other things, these “instructions” provide information for the body’s immune system that tells it when to engage its line of defense, where, and how strongly to engage it.

-Additionally, some researchers have even speculated that it may work to “notify” the body of an “incorrect” autoimmune response, wherein the defense cells attack otherwise healthy organs and tissues.
-(This may be why cannabinoids seem to function so well in treating autoimmune conditions like Multiple Sclerosis, Parkinson’s disease, Lupus, rheumatoid arthritis, etc).
+Additionally, some researchers have even speculated that the ECS may work to “notify” the body of an “incorrect” autoimmune response, wherein the defense cells attack otherwise healthy organs and tissues.
+This may be why cannabinoids seem to function so well in treating autoimmune conditions like multiple sclerosis, systemic lupus erythematosus, rheumatoid arthritis, etc.

-That being said, it’s known that when taken at certain levels, cannabinoids such as CBD can reduce painful, inflammatory responses in humans – particularly among those who suffer from one of the aforementioned autoimmune conditions.
+That being said, we know that when taken at certain levels, cannabinoids such as CBD can reduce painful, inflammatory responses in humans.
+This is particularly true among those who suffer from some of the aforementioned autoimmune conditions.

-Moreover, it’s known that CBD – in conjunction with the endocannabinoid system – has the ability to promote new cell generation (neurogenesis) and also reduce nerve cell degeneration (this last part has been seen in animals).
+Moreover, we know that compounds that stimulate the endocannabinoid system have the ability to promote new nerve cell generation (neurogenesis) and also reduce nerve cell degeneration (this last part has been seen in animals).

-What does this mean?
-Well, when an individual suffers a serious traumatic event (i.e. has a severe head injury, stroke, heart attack, etc), nerve cells are severely damaged as a result of the inflammation-induced immune response.
+So, what does this actually mean?
+Well, when an individual suffers a serious traumatic event (i.e. has a severe head injury, stroke, etc.), the lack of oxygen and excess inflammation severely damages the nerve cells.

-CBD and the Immune System: Has the Surface Even Been Scratched?
+CBD and the Immune System: Have We Even Scratched the Surface?

 Let’s make one thing very clear: there is much about the functioning of the immune system and the body’s immune response that is unknown.
 And there is even less known about the body’s endocannabinoid system.